 After I started working for them as an intern in 2009, my first digital job after uni, I discovered that they used a media crawling service called Meltwater to crawl through the top tier media websites in search for the word “Greenpeace”.
 After it it hits a match, it will return the link with the article back to Greenpeace.

-A group of interns would spit through this list of articles and assign various categories and tags, a process known to them as “coding”.
-I thought that this process was rather cumbersome and started working on a script that could do this partly automatically and for the part that couldn’t be done automatically, make it a lot easier.
+A group of interns would make their way through this never ending list of articles and assign various categories and tags, a process known to them as “coding”.
+I thought that this process was rather cumbersome and started working on a PHP script that could do this partly automatically and for the part that couldn’t be done automatically, make it a lot easier.